Vestibular Disease in Dogs: What Pet Owners Need to Know

 - Side effects from certain medications

 Dogs around 12 years old and breeds like French Bulldogs and Bulldogs have significantly higher odds of developing vestibular dysfunction compared to mixed breeds.
-This may be due in part to their unique skull structure (brachycephalic anatomy), which can influence inner ear health and susceptibility to neurological conditions.
+This may be related to their unique skull structure.

-To figure out what’s behind your dog’s symptoms, your veterinarian will start with a thorough physical and neurological exam.
-They’ll check your dog’s posture, walking pattern, and eye movements, such as nystagmus, which can indicate balance issues.
-They’ll also examine your dog’s ears to look for signs of infection or inflammation that could be contributing to the problem.
+To determine the cause behind your dog’s symptoms, your veterinarian will start with a thorough physical and neurological exam.
+They will check posture, walking pattern, and eye movements such as nystagmus, which can indicate balance issues.
+They will also examine your dog’s ears for infection or inflammation.

-If more information is needed, your vet may recommend additional tests, including blood tests to check thyroid levels and metabolic health, ear swabs or cultures to identify any infections, and imaging tests like a CT or MRI scan to rule out more serious brain-related causes
+If more detail is needed, your vet may recommend blood tests to evaluate thyroid and metabolic health, ear swabs to identify infection, or imaging such as CT or MRI scans to rule out brain related causes.

-- Schedule checkups regularly, especially for dogs over 10
+- Schedule regular checkups, especially for dogs over 10

-- Clean your dog’s ears gently and check for discharge or signs of irritation
+- Clean your dog’s ears gently and check for discharge or irritation

 - Keep your dog active with daily movement suited to their age and ability